Couchy-wu/PLDP-FEBSF/README.md

 ## Overcoming Challenges in PLDP: A New Paradigm for Protecting Privacy Budgets and Enhancing Data Utility

 ## Codes
-- In the file [UPRAPPOR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPRAPPOR.py) there is a personalized dynamic calibration code based on the implementation of basic-rappor.
+- In the file [UPRAPPOR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPRAPPOR.py) there is our approximate unbiased estimation method code based on the implementation of basic-rappor.
 - In the file [EMalgorithm](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/EMalgorithm.py)  there is code for an optimization algorithm based on the implementation of the expectation maximization algorithm
-- In the file [UPKRR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPKRR.py) there is a personalized dynamic calibration code based on the implementation of basic-rappor.
+- In the file [UPKRR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPKRR.py) there is a code for our approximate unbiased estimation method based on the implementation of basic-rappor.
 - In the file [samplepower](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/samplepower.py) there is code to generate a power law distribution based on the set of privacy budgets.

 ## Datasets